 However, the one thing that holds fairly constant is the high temperatures throughout Africa during the year.

 First, you will want to get an idea of what your must-see attractions are.
-Most Africa cruises follow the popular itineraries of South Africa & Southeast Africa, Indian Ocean Islands, Africa's West Coast, the Chobe River, or Repositioning cruises.
+Most of these cruises visit the safest countries in Africa and follow the popular itineraries of South Africa & Southeast Africa, Indian Ocean Islands, Africa's West Coast, the Chobe River, or Repositioning cruises.
 Very few Africa cruises are less than 10 days long, so you will want to stock up on vacation days as it is not uncommon to see itineraries lasting longer than 20 days.

 After you determine the itinerary you would like, then you need to focus on a specific cruise line for the best Africa cruise ever.
 Each cruise line offers a unique experience for every type of cruiser.
 Then, you can select a date with that perfect cruise line and itinerary to book and mark in your calendar!

 I highly recommend booking a balcony or higher stateroom on your cruise ship as you will not regret waking up to the breathtaking Africa cruise landscape from your own private balcony.
-Also, make sure to avoid the loudest staterooms onboard to completely relax on your New Zealand cruise.
+Also, make sure to avoid the loudest staterooms onboard to completely relax on your Africa cruise.

 Once booked, you will receive access to more booking options like onboard packages, shore excursions, and stateroom upgrades.
 I highly suggest taking advantage of these pre-travel opportunities to have your vacation planned out before you leave on your Africa cruise!